EBISPOT/ICBO2017/README.md

 ## Part Six - Zooma HIGH confidence

-Select all the data sources, except GWAS, and run the annotation again.
+Select all the data sources, except GWAS, from the 'Configure Datasources' drop down window and run the annotation again.
 The results should not be as good this time.
 That's OK, we will make them better!

 First let's look at the results that have a HIGH confidence.
-If you the sources that you have selected represent the domain of your data, you can use the mappings that have a high confidence withought looking at them again.
+If the sources that you have selected represent the domain of your data, you can use the mappings that have a high confidence withought looking at them again.

-We will copy these mappings to our traits.tsv file.
-Open traits-1.tsv in excel.
+Open `traits-1.tsv` in excel.
 We have already copied the high mappings into this file.
 Select the traits that don't have a mapping and lets go run them through Zooma again.

 ## Part Seven - Zooma GOOD confidence

 For the results that didn't get a high mapping, let's run the same query (selecting all data sources, except GWAS).
 We can see that we have some resutls from some other data sources, that don't match very well, and some ontology matches.
-Zooma went and looked up our terms in OLS.
+Zooma went and looked up our traits in OLS.
 Filter out the data sources in total (select 'Don't search in any datasources' in the 'Configure datasources' drop down window) and hit 'Annotate' again.
-The results look a little better for some terms.
+The results look a little better for some traits.

 We will focus on the mappings that have a good confidence and see if we like them and how we can improve them.
 We have done a bit of pre-processing to help you curate the good terms and ignore the medium mappings for now.

-Open the traits-2.tsv file in excel and filter the GOOD results.
+Open the `traits-2.tsv` file in excel and filter the GOOD results.
 Select them and paste them into the Zooma box.
 Run the annotation (remember, we have chosen to exclude all data sources and let Zooma fall back to searching OLS for now).

 All the mappings should be of GOOD confidence.
-This means that Zooma found an exact label (or synonym) match for our terms in OLS.
+This means that Zooma found an exact label (or synonym) match for our traits in OLS.

-We want to map our terms to EFO.
+We want to map our traits to EFO.
 Some already mapped to EFO and that's great!
-We still need to look at them though to make sure that we are satisfied with the mapping, or that we don't need to alter our search to include more terms.
+We still need to look at them though to make sure that we are satisfied with the mapping, or that we don't need to alter our search to include more traits.

 For example `Age at smoking initiation in chronic obstructive pulmonary disease` mapped to `EFO_0000341` with label `chronic obstructive pulmonary disease`.
 We want to keep that mapping, but there is room for another one to be included.
 If we go to (OLS)[www.ebi.ac.uk/ols] and search for `smoking initiation` we get the EFO term `EFO_0005670`.
 So in this case we can have 2 mappings.
+We can add a row in our `traits-2.tsv` file to reflect the extra annotation.

-Do the same for the other terms mapped to EFO.
+Do the same for the other traits mapped to EFO.

 ## Part Eight - Introducing OxO